Quality of Care

 Median Time from Emergency Department Arrival to Admission to the Hospital as an Inpatient

 Often, patients must undergo extensive testing before being admitted to a hospital.

-State median time based on Second Quarter 2013 through First Quarter 2014 discharges
+*State median time based on fourth quarter 2013 through third quarter 2014 discharges.

 External reports from trusted sources demonstrate how we compare to other healthcare providers in Western New York and across the country.